Mauritius national football team

 The Mauritius national football team (Lekip nasional foutborl Moris), nicknamed Club M and Les Dodos (The Dodos), is the national team of Mauritius.
-They are overseen by the Mauritius Football Association and are members of FIFA, the Confederation of African Football (CAF), and the Council of Southern Africa Football Associations (COSAFA).
-The head coach is Tony François.
+They are overseen by the Mauritius Football Association, which is a member of FIFA, the Confederation of African Football (CAF), and the Council of Southern Africa Football Associations (COSAFA).
+The head coach is Guillaume Moullec.

 Their most significant achievements are qualification for the 1974 African Cup of Nations, and winning the Indian Ocean Island Games football tournament in 1985 and 2003.
 They have also been a finalist in this competition in 1990, 2011 and 2019.

 History

 Early years

 Mauritius played its first competitive international game in 1947 against Réunion, which they won 2–1.
-For the next twenty years, they would only play Réunion and Madagascar (probably due to the close proximity of the three islands to each other) in friendlies and the Indian Ocean Games Triangulaire, which existed from 1947 to 1963.
+For the next twenty years, they would only play Réunion and Madagascar (probably due to the proximity of the three islands to each other) in friendlies and the Indian Ocean Games Triangulaire, which existed from 1947 to 1963.
 Mauritius won the competition ten times over that time period, were runners-up twice, and came in third once.